-The curriculum includes personal, social, health and economic education which reflects the School's Mission and Values.
+The curriculum includes personal, social, health and economic education (PSHE) which reflects the School's Mission and Values.
 It encourages respect for other people, paying particular regard to the protected characteristics set out in the 2010 Equality Act (elaborated in the BPS Equal Opportunities Policy).

-The School provides a full PSHEE programme including statutory Relationships and Sex Education (see BPS RSE Policy for further information) and specific opportunities, particularly for those in Years 7 and 8, for careers guidance through Future Skills and the Moving on, Moving Up programme (see BPS PSHEE Handbook).
+The programme includes statutory Relationships and Sex Education (see BPS RSE Policy for further information) and specific opportunities, particularly for those in Years 7 and 8, for careers guidance which is incorporated into the Year 8 Moving on, Moving Up programme (see BPS PSHE Policy).
 Together, this ensures effective preparation of pupils for the opportunities, responsibilities, and experiences of life in British society.